CST BLOG: Lab Expectations

 The first episode is now live so do give it a listen, and a brief summary of our discussion with Stephen is below.

-We first unpack the abstract idea of Responsible Science – is it about conforming to the basic ideals of hypothesis and theories, or is it more about taking a look about the way we do science now?
+We first unpack the abstract idea of Responsible Science—is it about conforming to the basic ideals of hypothesis and theories, or is it more about examining the way we do science now?

-“I think the day to day motivation of scientists are quite good…we run into problems when you think about the structures scientists work in.
+“I think the day-to-day motivation of scientists is quite good… we run into problems when you think about the structures scientists work in.
 One of them is publishing and the other is this nebulous idea: how are you rewarded for your results?”

 Beyond the incentive issues in science, though, there is much which is being done to ensure the best science possible.